PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

 ### Not Working

 - Unable to wake up after a long period of sleep

-- Unable to log in to Apple Store/Apple Music account on Mac

 - Internal microphone and speakers
 - 3.5mm headphone input (but Bluetooth input/output works)
 - NVIDIA RTX 2060 MAX-Q
 - Third-party browsers cannot use hardware acceleration normally (Edge)
 - Keyboard backlight control, Fn shortcut keys (the driver did not work properly)
 - If you use Windows first, you must force shutdown and restart to enter Mac OS to make the sound card work in Mac OS.
 - VCN (Video/Picture Hardware Encoding and Decoding) still has problems, can be used but not guaranteed, turned off by default, to enable, please add `-nredvcn` to `boot-args`, please move to NootedRed page for the latest progress

 ### Temperature